Semaprochilodus brama: Description

 Semaprochilodus brama has a maximum total length of 54 cm and a maximum weight of 2.6 kg.

 Distribution and habitat

-Semaprochilodus brama is endemic to Brazil where it occurs in the drainage basins of the Tocantins and Xingu in the states of Goiás, Mato Grosso, Pará and Tocantins.
-This species found in a variety of environments, including streams, lakes, and riverbanks.
+Semaprochilodus brama is endemic to Brazil, where it occurs in the drainage basins of the Tocantins and Xingu in the states of Goiás, Mato Grosso, Pará and Tocantins.
+This species is found in a variety of environments, including streams, lakes, and riverbanks.